 - East of the mountains you can find drier surroundings.
 With different surroundings comes different birds.
 Rock wrens and many tuneful birds sing melodies on the flats while golden eagles circle above.

-There are 9 different species of hummingbirds that can be seen across the state of
+In California, there are 9 different species of hummingbirds can be seen and brought to

 We are avid bird-watchers who recently retired, allowing us more time to travel the world.
 Fortunately, we have managed to visit numerous countries around Europe, Asia, and America.
 Watching and photographing birds has been a passion for many years and we are making the most of the extra time on our hands!